wrichter/manufacturing-reference-architecture-intro/Whitepaper/01_Introduction_to_the_OMP_Manufacturing_Reference_Architecture/02_Approach.md

 maintenance apps for the shop floor or warehouse managing apps for the logistics department.

-Due to the system complexity and to enable “economy of scale” a **platform approach** is chosen.
+Due to the system complexity and to enable an “economy of scale” a **platform approach** is chosen.
 The platform can be divided into a functional and a technical part *(see Figure 2).*